 The #T1Determined Type 1 Diabetes Run Across Texas began March 24, 2019 and ended April 20, 2019.

-I ran every step of it myself, sometimes in the company of friends from the active Type 1 diabetic and running communities, with my wife driving the crew van stocked with water, food, sunscreen and all the other essentials -- plus insulin, glucagon and all my supplies for my Tandem t:slim X2 insulin pump, Dexcom G6 continuous blood glucose monitor, Contour Next Link meter and a LOT of Skin Tac and Nexcare waterproof bandages to keep stuff attached no matter how much I sweat.
+I ran every step of it myself, sometimes in the company of friends from the active Type 1 diabetic and running communities, with my wife driving the crew van stocked with water, food, sunscreen and all the other essentials -- plus insulin, glucagon and all my supplies for my Tandem t:slim X2 insulin pump, Dexcom G6 continuous blood glucose monitor, Contour Next Link meter and a LOT of Skin Tac and Nexcare waterproof bandages to keep stuff attached no matter how much I sweated.
+Which was a lot.

 The route covered approximately 850 miles, 28 Texas counties and 108 towns from El Paso (not counting ghost town Metcalf Gap) and the Chihuahuan Desert on the western border of Texas, through the oilfields in the Permian Basin, to the Piney Woods of east Texas and my final destination in Texarkana, on the border between Texas and Arkansas.